 Philosophy

 From Spring 2018 through Fall 2019, I was an organizer of the WashU Mind and Perception Group.
 We hosted our own philosophy of mind speaker series on Zoom, bringing in anywhere between five and nine speakers per semester.
-We also organized a two-day workshop on cognitive ontology with nine predominant philosophers, neuroscientists, and psychologists who work on the topic.
+We also organized a two-day workshop on cognitive ontology with nine esteemed philosophers, neuroscientists, and psychologists who work on the topic.

 From Fall 2016 through Spring 2019, I presented my research in the philosophy of mind/perception and the philosophy of cognitive science/psychology at numerous conferences across the US and Europe.